Frank Lloyd Wright: Recognition

 In 1992, the Madison Opera in Madison, Wisconsin, commissioned and premiered the opera Shining Brow, by composer Daron Hagen and librettist Paul Muldoon based on events early in Wright's life.
 The work has since received numerous revivals, including a June 2013 revival at Fallingwater, in Bull Run, Pennsylvania, by Opera Theater of Pittsburgh.
 In 2000, Work Song: Three Views of Frank Lloyd Wright, a play based on the relationship between the personal and working aspects of Wright's life, debuted at the Milwaukee Repertory Theater.

 In 1966, the United States Postal Service honored Wright with a Prominent Americans series 2¢ postage stamp.

-"So Long, Frank Lloyd Wright" is a song written by Paul Simon.
-Art Garfunkel has stated that the origin of the song came from his request that Simon write a song about the famous architect Frank Lloyd Wright.
-Simon himself stated that he knew nothing about Wright, but proceeded to write the song anyway.

 In 1957, Arizona made plans to construct a new capitol building.
 Believing that the submitted plans for the new capitol were tombs to the past, Frank Lloyd Wright offered Oasis as an alternative to the people of Arizona.
 In 2004, one of the spires included in his design was erected in Scottsdale.

 The city of Scottsdale, Arizona renamed a portion of Bell Road, a major east–west thoroughfare in the Phoenix metropolitan area, in honor of Frank Lloyd Wright.

 Eight of Wright's buildings – Fallingwater, the Guggenheim Museum, the Hollyhock House, the Jacobs House, the Robie House, Taliesin, Taliesin West, and the Unity Temple – were inscribed on the list of UNESCO World Heritage Sites under the title The 20th-century Architecture of Frank Lloyd Wright in July 2019.
 UNESCO stated that these buildings were "innovative solutions to the needs for housing, worship, work or leisure" and "had a strong impact on the development of modern architecture in Europe".

+Family

+Frank Lloyd Wright was married three times, fathering four sons and three daughters.
+He also adopted Svetlana Milanoff, the daughter of his third wife, Olgivanna Lloyd Wright.